forrestxu123/Android-Framework-System-Design/reliability/relaibility.md

 - Collect issues from different sources
 - The issue output file is used for developers to analyze; ideally, the output can be compatible with Android Profiler.
 - Send the issue output file to the TikTok Reliability Server.

 See design diagram below:
 <img src="tiktokclientdesign.png" alt="TiktokClientArchitecture"/>

+Key Components:
+- Tiktok Reliability Manager: issue manager, issue collection from different source, create issue output file and send the issue output file to the TikTok Reliability Server.
+- tiktok_signal_handler() : handle signal handle and send the native issue to the Tiktok Reliability Manager
+- LeakCanary: Use the principle of LeakCanary to find possible memory in Java and send the issue to Tiktok Reliability Manager.
+See more information at section 5.3.
+- BlockCanary:  Use the principle  of BlockCanary to find UI thread blocking issues and send the issue to Tiktok Reliability Manager.
+See more information at section 5.5.1
+- Handler Collection: Use the principal of BlockCanary to find TiKtok customized Issue and send the issue to Tiktok Reliability Manager.
+See more information at section 5.5.2
+- Rendering Collection: use the sufaceflinger callback Choreographer#FrameCallbackdo#Frame() to find rendering Issue and send the issue to Tiktok Reliability Manager.
+See more information at section 5.4.

+In conclusion, the TikTok Reliability Client stands as a crucial element within our app reliability framework.
+Through its components, including TikTok Reliability Manager, signal handlers, and specialized collectors like LeakCanary and BlockCanary, the client actively addresses and resolves issues encountered during different stages of development.
+This collective effort significantly contributes to enhancing the overall stability and performance of the TikTok app.